 Step 8 - Route Cabling and Secure the Casing Cap

-Use a small flat headed screwdriver to remove the connector from the end of the ShapeArray cabling.
-Feed the ShapeArray cable through the cable gland in the Casing Cap.
-Ensure that approximately 15 cm to 20 cm (6” to 8”) of slack ShapeArray cable is left inside the Casing Cap into the casing for strain relief.
+Insert the ShapeArray cable into the cable grommet and insert the grommet into cut-out in the side of the Casing Cap.
+Ensure that approximately 15 cm to 20 cm (6” to 8”) of slack ShapeArray cable is left inside the Casing Cap to provide strain relief.

 Verify that the gasket is in place in the weather-resistant enclosure cover.
 Place cover on the top of the Casing Cap and secure it with the Phillips screws in each of the four corners.
 You should secure the cable coming out of the Casing Cap enclosure to the collar or underlying conduit.
 Zip ties or duct tape can be used for this purpose.
 You can now route the communication cable to the nearest data acquisition system.
 Consider using a flexible conduit to protect the communication cable from abrasion or wildlife.

 Figure 11: Once the cover is tightened, the installation is complete